Host plants:

 Habitat:

-Colias palaeno inhabits on the one hand bogs and moorlands in lower elevations and on the other hand siliceous areas in high mountains: dry to wet alpine meadows and especially the dwarf shrub belt.
+Colias palaeno inhabits on the one hand bogs and moorlands in lower altitudes and on the other hand siliceous areas in high mountains: dry to wet alpine meadows and especially the dwarf shrub belt.

 Life cycle: